Inbibo/shift_docs/docs/reference/nodes/workflow.md

 The available Python interpreters will depend on the environment variable configuration.
 To allow the *WorkflowProcess* find new Python interpreters, it must be added a new variable to the environment with the following format `SHIFT_PROCESS_<NAME OF THE INTERPRETER>`.
 The value of this variable must be the path to the desired Python interpreter.

 >[!EXAMPLE]
-> To add Maya's python interpreter as an option for the *WorkflowProcess* the following should be added to the environment variables:
+> To add Maya's Python interpreter as an option for the *WorkflowProcess* the following should be added to the environment variables:
 >
 >`'SHIFT_PROCESS_MAYA: "<MAYA INSTALLATION FOLDER>/bin/mayapy.exe"'`